wolflegend523/CSS385_GameDocuments/docs/_docs/betatests.md

 - Make the end turn button more obvious - probably by adding the phrase "end turn"
 - Add a tutorial box to explain the turn system and movement/attacking controls
 - Add a level progression - in the first battle you just have one deer, and then in future battles, you gain more characters
-- add some sort of feedback, effect, signal, or popup that makes attacking more obvious and feel more satisfying
+- Add some sort of feedback, effect, signal, or popup that makes attacking more obvious and feel more satisfying
-- add some sort of indicator or popup that explains what the enemy AI decides to do
+- Add some sort of indicator or popup that explains what the enemy AI decides to do
+- Add a win and lose scene to give more feedback to players
 - Add an undo movement button to allow backing out of a movement
 - Fix the archer death bugs
 - Fix the "deer" name bug